Sarah Schafer, MD

 I cannot emphasize the CPGs enough.
 Many rheumatologists, dentists, and eye providers are unaware that these exist.
 Each type of provider should have a copy of the appropriate set of guidelines.
 These are an excellent tool to use for discussing treatment options.
 These can be helpful when rheumatologists say there are no treatments for Sjogren’s.
 Treatments do help, and these guidelines were created to help standardize practice.
 Large panels of Sjogren’s experts collaborated for many months (and countless volunteer hours) to create these guidelines.
 Phase II is underway.
 The Phase II CPGs will address a number of systemic complications as well as updates to the ocular and oral guidelines.

 These are very well done, short, and easy to understand!
-Videos 1 and 2 provide a concise picture of the disease.
-I highly recommend viewing the episodes 1 and 2 with friends and family to help them understand what it is like to live with Sjogren’s.
+Season 1 Episode 1 and Episode 2 provide a concise picture of the disease.
+I highly recommend viewing Episodes 1 and 2 with friends and family to help them understand what it is like to live with Sjogren’s.

 These handouts are succinct and can be printed out.
 They provide a wealth of practical information about many Sjogren’s manifestations.
 Check out the extensive library.

 You can order audio CDs or downloads of the lectures.
 The SF sends a copy of the slides so you can follow along while listening.
-Here are some of my favorites:
+Here are some of my favorite presentations by physician experts:

 2019 Ocular Manifestations Dr. Esen Akepk - Eye manifestations, beyond dryness.